-For the year ended April 30, 2005, Other, net includes a \$4.6 million gain on the conversion of the REIT units to REIT stock, as described above.
+As indicated in the Significant Events section above, in fiscal year 2006, the Company sold the building formerly owned by its French subsidiary.
+Following the fiscal year 2004 staffing cutbacks in this entity, the building had been largely vacant and available for sale.
+Upon receipt of an independent appraisal, the building was sold to the president of the Company's subsidiary, Gillam-FEI.
+The Company realized a gain on the sale of the building of approximately \$680,000 which is included in the caption Other, net.
+In addition, during fiscal year 2006, the Company recognized \$353,000 of income from amortization of the deferred gain from the 1998 sale of its corporate headquarters building in New York.
+The deferred gain is being amortized over the remaining life of the original eleven-year lease.
+For the year ended April 30, 2005, Other, net includes a \$4.6 million gain on the conversion of the REIT units to REIT stock.
 (See Item 2.
 Properties and Note 6 to the accompanying consolidated financial statements.)
 This gain was offset by certain recurring, non-operating expenses.
-In fiscal year 2004, Other, net expense was \$181,000 compared to net income of \$277,000 in fiscal year 2003.
-The variances in this account were impacted primarily by costs and income recorded at the Company's French subsidiary.
-During fiscal year 2004, this subsidiary incurred certain one-time charges of approximately \$100,000 whereas during fiscal year 2003, the same subsidiary realized a gain of approximately \$150,000 on the sale of a portion of real property and received a government agency subsidy of approximately \$200,000 to support a development activity.
-In future fiscal years, Other, net will include annual amortization into income of the \$1.3 million deferred gain on the 1998 sale of its building.
-Using the straightline method over the remaining 44 months of the initial leaseback period, the Company will recognize approximately \$350,000 of amortized income during fiscal year 2006.
+In fiscal year 2004, Other, net was an expense of \$181,000 resulting primarily from certain one-time charges at the Company's French subsidiary.
+In future fiscal years, Other, net will include annual amortization into income of the final \$942,000 deferred gain on the 1998 sale of its building.
+Using the straightline method over the remaining 32 months of the initial leaseback period, the Company will recognize approximately \$350,000 of amortized income during fiscal year 2007.
 The Company anticipates that in future years other items in this category will not be significant to pretax earnings.